nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_k8s_files_replication.md

 # Replicating and Recovering Application to a Different K8S Cluster

-In this section we wil snapshot the Application components, replicate it to a second K8S cluster and recover.
+In this lab we will deploy a sample workload (with Volumes and Files ``pvc``), snapshot the Application components and recover on a secondary NKP cluster in a difference PC/PE environment.
+This would simulate AZ/Regional recovery scenarios.

 ## Design